-So, if you’ve been scrutinizing your 2016 tax return and have found a tax mistake, you have until mid-April 2019 to file an amendment.
+So, if you’ve been scrutinizing your 2016 tax return and have found a tax mistake, you have until mid-April 2019 to file an amended tax return.

 You can also amend multiple tax returns in one year.
 However, you will have to fill out a separate Form 1040X for each year and mail these in separate envelopes.

 Lastly, taxpayers can only amend their taxes via paper—not e-filing.
-You may also have to wait up to 16 weeks for amendment processing.
+You may also have to wait up to 16 weeks for your amended return to be processed.

-A lot of taxpayers are concerned that they will be at greater risk of an IRS audit if they do make an amendment to a prior return.
+A lot of taxpayers are concerned that they will be at greater risk of an IRS audit if they file an amended tax return or make an amendment to a prior return.

 This fear makes sense.
 If you’ve made a filing error, shouldn’t the IRS be worried?

 In general, however, the IRS won’t audit you just for submitting an amended return.
-In fact, no data exists to prove that filing an amendment increases your audit risk.
+In fact, no data exists to prove that filing an amended return increases your audit risk.

 Real people (rather than machines) also process amended returns, and these humans will assess your amendment request for “reasonableness.”
 In some cases, the IRS may ask you additional questions to make sure everything tallies up.